janosh/matbench-discovery/site/src/routes/preprint/+page.md

 > WBM is dominated by ternary phases making up 74% of the data set followed by about 13% each of binaries and quaternaries.
 > MP has a more even distribution, in particular with more than double the relative share of quaternary phases and a significant number of quinternaries which are almost absent from WBM.
 > Not shown in this plot for visual clarity are 3% of MP structures containing more than 5 elements (up to 9).
-> We also include MPTrj in this plot to show a slight drop in the relative abundance of quinternaries and higher phases vs MP ground states.
+> We also include MPtrj in this plot to show a slight drop in the relative abundance of quinternaries and higher phases vs MP ground states.
 > This may be due to a poor choice of convergence criteria in early MP relaxation workflows that scaled with the size of the structure (see `EDIFF_PER_ATOM` parameter in `pymatgen` VASP input sets), resulting in unconverged large structures with short relaxation trajectories entering the database.
-> Short relaxations would result in fewer frames of such structures selected for MPTrj.
+> Short relaxations would result in fewer frames of such structures selected for MPtrj.
 > This assumes structures of higher arity correlate with larger structures.

 {#if mounted}